woaiwojia4816294/RIANet/README.md

 # RIANet
 The project is the official test implementation of "An End-to-End Retinex-based Illumination Attention Low-light Enhancement Network for Autonomous Driving at Night"

-The training code will be publish later.<br />
+The training code will be published later.<br />

 The training and test datasets are avaiable at [BaiduYun](https://pan.baidu.com/s/1TC7ibSNR1oeJI14X_yFt2Q).<br />
 The extraced code is rn94<br />